First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Ontology-Mediated Atomic and Positive Instance Queries

 \end{example}

-We obtain our FO-rewritability results for temporal \DL{} OMPIQs in three steps.
-First, we reduce FO-rewritability of OMAQs to FO-rewritability of $\bot$-free OMAQs (whose ontology is consistent with all ABoxes).
-Then, we further reduce, where possible, FO-rewritability of $\bot$-free OMAQs to FO-rewritability of \LTL{} OMAQs, which has been thoroughly investigated by~\citeauthor{AIJ21}~\citeyear{AIJ21}.
+We obtain our FO-rewritability results for temporal \DL{} \OMPIQ{}s in three steps.
+First, we reduce FO-rewritability of \OMAQ{}s to FO-rewritability of $\bot$-free \OMPIQ{}s of some restricted form (whose ontology is consistent with all ABoxes).
+Then, we further reduce, where possible, FO-rewritability of those $\bot$-free restricted \OMPIQ{}s to FO-rewritability of \LTL{} \OMAQ{}s, which has been thoroughly investigated by~\citeauthor{AIJ21}~\citeyear{AIJ21}.
 This `projection' of a 2D formalism onto one of its `axes' relies on the fact that atemporal \DL{} ontologies with Horn or Krom RIs can be encoded in the one-variable fragment of first-order logic~\cite{ACKZ09}.
-The third step reduces FO-rewritability of some $\DL_{\horn}\Xallop{}$ OMPIQs to FO-rewritability of OMAQs using model-theoretic considerations.
+The third step reduces FO-rewritability of some $\DL_{\horn}\Xallop{}$ \OMPIQ{}s to FO-rewritability of \OMAQ{}s using model-theoretic considerations.